Whether shopping for new car insurance or considering a switch, comparing car insurance rates is the best way to find a great deal on auto insurance.

 - Collision coverage – Covers damage to your car.
 This pays out only up to the actual cash value of your car.
 If your vehicle is old, you may not need this optional protection.

 - Comprehensive insurance – Covers theft and damage to your car from hail, floods, fire, vandalism and animal strikes.
-Like collision coverage, this will pay you up to the amount your car is valued by the insurance company.
+Like collision coverage, this will pay you up to the amount the insurance company values your car.
 If you drive a beater, you may not need the extra coverage.

-Comprehensive and collision coverage are typically not budget-busters.
-A comprehensive car insurance comparison analysis by the Insurance Information Institute shows the national average cost per year is $139.
-For collision, it’s $297.
+Comprehensive and collision coverage aren’t budget-busters.
+A comprehensive car insurance comparison analysis by CarInsurance.com shows the national average annual cost is $192.
+For collision, it’s $526.

 Also, decide now what deductible makes sense for your situation.
-One of the best ways to save on car insurance is to raise your deductible for collision and comprehensive insurance, but remember that if you have a claim, that deductible will be your out-of-pocket expense to repair or replace your car.
-If you have more than one claim, you'll have to pay the deductible each time.
+One of the best ways to save on car insurance is to raise your collision and comprehensive insurance deductible.
+Remember that if you have a claim, that deductible will be your out-of-pocket expense to repair or replace your car.
+You’ll have to pay the deductible each time you file a claim.
 We recommend you choose an amount that you can pay from savings.
 Your car won’t be repaired until you pay your share.

-If you compare car insurance rates online, it’s easier to compare quotes side-by-side, which saves you from having to repeatedly give out the same information and write down quotes on your own.
-Once you know what coverage you need, gather the following information to request a car insurance quote.
+Comparing car insurance rates online side-by-side saves you from repeatedly giving out the same information.
+Once you know what coverage you need, gather the following information to request car insurance quotes.